LinusBorg/portal-vue/docs/api/wormhole.md

 ```

 ::: tip Server-Side Rendering
-For the reasons layed out in [the section about SSR](../guide/SSR.md), this method will aleways return `false` during Server-Side Rendering.
+For the reasons layed out in [the section about SSR](../guide/SSR.md), this method will always return `false` during Server-Side Rendering.
 Make sure to Read the linked section for more information.
 :::